microsoft/TeamsMeetingsWebScheduler/README.md

+## Setup & Prerequisites
+Using the steps below you will be able to create all prerequisites and resources required by the solution.

-## Register the required application for Graph API usage
+### Register the required application for Graph API usage
 	1. Open a browser and navigate to the Azure Active Directory admin center.
 Login using a personal account (aka: Microsoft Account) or Work or School Account.

 	2. Select Azure Active Directory in the left-hand navigation, then select App registrations under Manage.

 	3. Select New registration.
 On the Register an application page, set the values as follows.
 	- Set Name to name of your app.
 	- Set Supported account types to Accounts in any organizational directory and personal Microsoft accounts.
 	- Under Redirect URI, set the first drop-down to Web and set the value to https://localhost:5001/.

 	4. Select Register.
 On the web page, copy the value of the Application (client) ID and save it, you will need it in the next step.

 	5. Select Authentication under Manage.
-Under Redirect URIs add a URI with the value https://<your application URL>/signin-oidc.
+Under Redirect URIs add a URI with the value https://your_application_URL.TLD/signin-oidc.

-6. Set the Logout URL to https://<your application URL>/signout-oidc.
+	6. Set the Logout URL to https://your_application_URL.TLD/signout-oidc.

 	7. Locate the Implicit grant section and enable ID tokens.
 Select Save.

 	8. Select Certificates & secrets under Manage.
 Select the New client secret button.
 Enter a value in Description and select one of the options for Expires and select Add.

 	9. Copy the client secret value before you leave this page.
 You will need it in the next step.

 	> IMPORTANT: This client secret is never shown again, so make sure you copy it now.

+### Authorize app access to Azure Active Directory

+	1. From the created app, select from left menu of the app created API Authorization.
+	2. Add Graph Authorization: OnlineMeetings.ReadWrite and Calendars.ReadWrite
+	3. Provide Admin consent for the authorizations

 ## Contributing